Tunisia arrests another 150 including opposition leaders over unrest

 Prices have increased for fuel and some consumer goods, while taxes on cars, phone calls, the internet, hotel accommodation and other items have also gone up.

+Tunisia has been hailed as the only democratic success of the Arab Spring: the one Arab country to topple a long-serving leader in that year’s uprisings without triggering widespread violence or civil war.
+Tunisian politicians were awarded the 2015 Nobel Peace Prize for achieving non-violent change.

+But Tunisia has had nine governments since Ben Ali’s overthrow, none of which have been able to resolve deep-rooted economic problems.
+The economy worsened since a vital tourism sector was nearly wiped out by a wave of deadly militant attacks in 2015, and has yet to recover despite improved security.

-Tunisia appears to have little scope to back away austerity.
+Tunisia appears to have little scope to back away from austerity.
 The International Monetary Funds says Tunisia is committed to “decisive action” to reform its economy before the IMF reviews the payment of its next loan tranche.

-Last year, the Washington-based IMF agreed a four-year loan program worth about $2.8 billion with Tunisia, but tied to economic reforms.
+Last year, the Washington-based IMF agreed a four-year loan program worth about $2.8 billion with Tunisia, tied to economic reforms.

 The 2018 budget also raises customs taxes on some imports, and the Tunis government is trying to cut the public sector wage bill through voluntary redundancies.

-While Tunisia is held up by some as the only democratic success story among countries swept up in the Arab Spring, it has had nine governments since Ben Ali’s overthrow, none of which have been able to resolve deep-rooted economic problems.

-Reporting by Tarek Amara; Editing by Aidan Lewis and Mark Heinrich
+Reporting by Tarek Amara; additional reporting by Stephanie Ulmer-Nebehay in Geneva; Editing by Aidan Lewis, Ulf Laessing and Peter Graff